 Sandbag recognises that, combined with a rapid phase out of coal plants, carbon capture and storage (CCS) is essential to cost-effectively meet the EU and UK’s emission reductions targets.
 This is supported by analysis by organisations including the Intergovernmental Panel on Climate Change (IPCC), the International Energy Agency and the UK Committee on Climate Change: without very rapid emissions reductions and CCS, we can’t meet the Paris Agreement.

 Many industrial sectors like steel and cement produce CO2 as part of the manufacturing process, and so have limited options to reduce their emissions.
 To keep building the low-carbon society, CCS is essential for industry.

-In some European countries like the UK, gas power generation is forecast to be required for a short period as we transition to clean energy, and we expect to see an increase in new gas generation.
+In some European countries like the UK, gas power generation will continue to fall as it is undercut by growth in low-carbon power, but we do not expect it to be phased-out immediately.
 For climate targets to be met, gas emissions must be reduced from ~450gCO2/kWh down to 50-100gCO2/kWh by 2030, and therefore CCS must play a role.
 For heat, low-carbon solutions are further off, and so we support investigating hydrogen and CCS.